Independent African news, markets, culture and politics.

 Niger traditional rulers to mobilise communities for Measles, Polio, Rubella vaccination drive

 In a significant commitment to public health, the Emir of Kontagora, Alhaji Muhammadu Bara Muazu II, and the Emir of Kagara, Mallam Ahmed Garba Gunna Attahiru II, have pledged to mobilize their communities in support of a measles and rubella vaccination campaign.
-This effort is part of a broader initiative launched by the Niger State Ministry of Primary Health Care, aimed at enhancing preventive healthcare measures across the state.
+This effort forms part of a broader initiative launched by the Niger State Ministry of Primary Health Care to enhance preventive healthcare measures across the state.

-The traditional leaders’ commitment was made during the launch of an advocacy and sensitization drive in their domains.
-They underscored their role in promoting the importance of vaccination among parents, encouraging them to allow their children to be immunized against these diseases.
-The campaign, supported by the World Bank, also includes polio vaccination, reflecting a comprehensive approach to reducing morbidity and mortality associated with these preventable diseases.
+The traditional leaders made their commitment during the launch of an advocacy and sensitization drive in their domains, emphasizing their role in promoting vaccination among parents and encouraging them to allow their children to be immunized against these diseases.
+The campaign, supported by the World Bank, also includes polio vaccination, reflecting a comprehensive approach to reducing morbidity and mortality associated with these preventable illnesses.

 Scroll to Top